-Director Peter Sollett infuses the film -- based on a young-adult novel by Rachel Cohn and David Levithan -- with the staples of most romantic comedies: the meet cute, a night out in New York City, comic-relief best friends, witty banter, and even a gross-out gag or two.
+Director Peter Sollett infuses this reasonably engaging film -- based on a young-adult novel by Rachel Cohn and David Levithan -- with the staples of most romantic comedies.
+There's the meet cute, a night out in New York City, comic-relief best friends, witty banter, and even a gross-out gag or two.
 And while the two protagonists -- especially go-to adolescent lead Cera -- are believable as hip-but-shy, sensitive-but-worldly, city-savvy-but-suburban-dwelling teens, parts of the film lag, get bogged down by the drunk-friend subplot, and just aren't as funny as the filmmakers intended.

 What does work is the movie's vision of MySpace-generation teens as candid and tolerant.
 The teen culture in the film includes ubiquitous use of technology, gay and straight best friends, a rich record-company heiress who falls for a guy who drives a Yugo, girls who wear private school skirts by day and sexy mini skirts by night.
 This is the world that 21st-century teens live in, even if only a tiny fraction of them use New York's post-punk clubs and greasy spoons as their playground.

 Families can talk about the real-life consequences of the characters' behavior, particularly the underage drinking.
 How do you think a night like the one in the movie would turn out in real life?
 Families can also discuss whether this movie offers a realistic depiction of today's teens.
 How do TV shows and movies usually portray urban-dwelling teens as opposed to suburban teens?
 The film makes teens seem very accepting of friends with different cultures and sexuality.
 Teens: Is that the case with your friends?
 Also, does the way the characters use technology seem realistic?
 How is media a part of teen daily life?